BetterBusinessBrian/Updated_Portfolio/README.md

 Link to deployed App:

-Technologies used: HTML, CSS, Bootstrap, JQuery
+Technologies used: HTML, CSS, Bootstrap, JQuery, PublicAlbum.org,

 Use: Its not a finished portfolio by any means, but its on its way.